-In the city of Rio, close to 1.5 million people – around 23-24% of the population – live in favelas (shanty-towns), and there are over 1,000 of them ranging from newer or more challenged communities with slum-like conditions, to highly-functioning, vibrant neighborhoods determined to maintain their qualities and continue developing in their own extraordinary ways.
-All favela dwellers live in informal conditions; 95% of favela homes are built of brick and concrete, residents put decades-worth of income and physical labor into the construction and 30% of them are not connected to a formal sanitation system.
+In the city of Rio de Janeiro, close to 3 million people – around 30% of the population – live in favelas (shanty-towns).
+There are over 1,000 of them ranging from newer or more challenged communities with slum-like conditions, to highly-functioning, vibrant neighbourhoods.
+All those living in favelas live in informal conditions; 95% of favela homes are built of brick and concrete.
+Residents put decades-worth of income and physical labour into the construction and 30% of them are not connected to a formal sanitation system.

-The people who live in favelas are known as moradores da favela (“inhabitants of favela”).
-During the past several decades favelas were controlled by drug traffickers, and as a result, residents of favelas are often discriminated against for living in these communities and often experience inequality and exploitation.
-This stigma that is associated with people living in favelas lead to difficulty finding jobs opportunities, and youth often find themselves involved in criminal activities due to this lack of opportunity.
-In recent years, favela culture has gained popularity in tourism industry, which is starting to offer a major source of socio-economic development opportunities for local people.
+Throughout the past several decades the challenges in the favelas have increased due to severe government corruption, inter-gang warfare, drug-trafficking and militias.
+As a result, residents of favelas are often discriminated against for living in these communities and often experience inequality and exploitation.
+This stigma results in difficulty finding job opportunities, and youth often find themselves involved in criminal activities due to this lack of opportunity.
+In recent years, favela culture has gained popularity in the tourism industry, which is starting to offer a major source of socio-economic development opportunities for local people.

-G Adventures will bring travellers to experience the community by meeting local people and participating in different activities such as a capoeira (Brazilian martial art) session, visiting an innovative community green space, trying new Vidigal artisanal beer and purchase unique handicrafts, all supporting women, men and youth of this community.
+One of Planeterra’s tourism industry partners, G Adventures, will bring travellers to experience the community by meeting local people and participating in different activities such as capoeira (Brazilian martial art) sessions, visiting an old dump turned innovative community agro-forest, tasting the local Vidigal artisanal beer and purchase unique handicrafts, all supporting members of this community.